mbeddr/mps-platform-docs/src/doc/docs/languages/double_dispatch.md

 8. ExplodingAsteroid hit a SpaceShip

 The desired result here would be *ExplodingAsteroid hit an ApolloSpacecraft* but instead you get *ExplodingAsteroid hit a SpaceShip*.
-To support double dispatch, import the dispatch-language and include dispatch-modifiers in ExplodingAsteroid:
+To support double dispatch, import the dispatch language and include dispatch modifiers in ExplodingAsteroid:

 ``` java
 public class ExplodingAsteroid extends Asteroid {